How to File Alphabetically

 When in doubt, check with your supervisor or office manager on their specific filing rules.
 If none, use the standard alphabetic indexing rules and procedures.

 About Lofton: Founded in 1979, Lofton Services offers clients the best of all worlds.
 We provide the responsive, personal service and flexibility of a small local firm while having the technology, resources, and infrastructure to deliver the benefits of the biggest players in our industry.
-Lofton Staffing can deliver the right people, with the right skills, right when you need them.
-Contact us today
+Lofton can deliver the right people, with the right skills, right when you need them.
+Contact us today.